 Don’t Use an Overly Restrictive Air Filter

-Do De-Clutter and Remove Obstructions
+Do De-Clutter and Clear Away Obstructions

 “Obstructions to units and vents on the inside and outside of the home can be both an efficiency and safety concern,” Carson said.
 “Covering up or blocking return air vents, where the system draws in the air inside the home is another common problem we see.
 These things can be like asking your system to work harder while wearing a very heavy face mask.”